 This is useful for all students, but research shows that girls in particular tend to appreciate context and seeing the bigger picture.

+- Use gender-neutral contexts whenever possible.
 Try to avoid using examples that focus on stereotypically male or female hobbies or interests.

+- Allow time for pair or group discussions.
 Give time for students to discuss answers to challenging questions before asking them to share ideas with the class.

+- Challenge discriminatory language.
 Science is for everyone.
 Always treat sexist language as unacceptable, and tackle the attitudes behind it.

+- Monitor your interaction with different genders.
 You might be surprised at the ratio of different genders asking or answering questions in your class.
 Keep a note yourself or ask a colleague or student to observe one of your lessons and keep count.

+- Regularly refer to a range of careers that use skills from your subject.
 Girls are more likely to consider their future career when choosing their options.
 Emphasise the transferable skills that studying science helps to develop.

+- Ensure that your students are exposed to a diverse range of scientists.
 Be wary of giving your students the impression that science is only for high achievers.
 Emphasise that science is for everyone, irrespective of their background.